The Nine Best Coffee Farms to Visit Around the World

 First established in 2003, Karaba district brings together coffee farmers from three different sectors.
 With a total of 1,316 members, only 296 of these farmers are women, but they plan to expand their coverage further to include more coffee farmers.

 Year over year, Koakaka has won the Golden Cup award at the Cup of Excellence and their dedication to quality shows.
-Overall, their Bourbon coffee beans are fragrant, with an aroma and flavor of citrus lemon, melon, and green apple, balanced by notes of honey.
+Overall, their Bourbon coffee beans are fragrant, with an aroma and flavour of citrus lemon, melon, and green apple, balanced by notes of honey.
 Its acidity is “snappy”, with a velvety/creamy, long finish.

-No matter which of these coffee plantations you visit, you’re sure to find coffee beans to delight your palate.
+No matter which of these coffee farms you visit, you’re sure to find coffee beans to delight your palate.
 From the honey and jasmine of La Isla, to the dark chocolate plums of Finca El Puente, you’re sure to find your next coffee obsession.

 Have you tried any of the coffees above?
 If so, tell us about your experience in the comments.
 We’d love to hear from you.

 There are more than 25 million coffee farms worldwide (14).
-While most people conceive of coffee as a large-farm crop,60% of the world’s coffee is produced by small coffee farms, estimated by Enveritas to be 12.5 million.
+While most people conceive of coffee as a large-farm crop, 60% of the world’s coffee is produced by small coffee farms, estimated by Enveritas to be 12.5 million.

 These small farms rely on their coffee crops for most of their income.
 However, according to this data, 44% of these small farms are in poverty.
 The remaining 22% live below the poverty line.
 So, ensuring your coffee beans are sourced ethically and fairly is essential.